 SBA 504 Benefits for the Borrower

-Your have been doing your research.
+You have been doing your research.
 You have read about government guaranteed loan programs and you are sure they can help you achieve your business goals.
 You call your lender and they are not comfortable with participating in government guaranteed programs.
-No problem.
-SCTD is your counter party to the SBA.
-We can work with any lender, even if they have never worked an SBA loan.
-We will meet with you and your lender to explain how you can gain access to a government guaranteed loan with the 504 Program, without ongoing covenants for the lender to manage following the close.
+No problem, SCTD is your counterparty to the SBA.
+We can work with any lender, even if they have never made an SBA loan before.
+We will meet with you and your lender to explain how you can gain access to a government guaranteed loan with the 504 Program.
+The lender need not be familiar with SBA lending because SCTD can deliver an Authorization without the lender ever having any correspondence with the federal agency and without any ongoing covenants for the lender to manage following the close.

 Lower Down Payment